 Rupak Sarkar

-I am a first year PhD. student at the University of Maryland,
+I am a fourth year PhD. student at the University of Maryland,

-My previous research mentor and frequent collaborator is Prof. Ashiqur R KhudaBukhsh.
+My previous research mentor is Prof. Ashiqur R KhudaBukhsh.

 Mailto : rupak@umd.edu, rupaksarkar.cs@gmail.com